 There are breed registries that are working toward one day having them recognized as a breed but they are still in the process.
 Just like recognized purebreds, the breeders vary in quality.
 They too need to do health testing on the previous generations.

 Avoid breeders that dogs that require spayed or neutered at a young age.
-Many breeds are negatively affected when they are spayed under 18 mos or neutered under a year.
-Affects can be both behaviour and medical/structural.
+Many breeds are negatively affected when they are spayed under 18 months or neutered under a year.
+Affects can be both behavior and medical/structural.
 This can affect the ability of the dog to be a service dog.

 If you can't find a breeder locally, it is well worth the time and cost (think of it as an investment) to travel to find one that is suitable.
 It is possible to do most pre-screening by phone and web cam to make sure the pup is a good prospect before going.

 Be very hesitant to buy a pup without seeing the parents first.
-What your interpretation of what a dog is may be very different than what the breeders interpretation is.
-You could hire someone knowledgable about puppies to do an onsite visit for you after you talk to the breeder and get their permission but it is stil second hand information.
+What your interpretation of what a dog is may be very different than what the breeder's interpretation is.
+You could hire someone knowledgeable about puppies to do an onsite visit for you after you talk to the breeder and get their permission but it is still second-hand information.

 If you are seriously interested in one breed, join a national or regional breed club and see what other breeders say about a prospective breeder.
 They know the strength and weaknesses of their competition.
 If you talk to them, you'll find out pretty quickly what breeder focusses on.